Linking payments to the user: using authentication codes

 The authentication code generated is specific to the amount of the payment transaction and the payee […] corresponds to the original identity […] any change of the amount or the payee results in the invalidation [...] payment service providers shall adopt security measures which ensure the confidentiality, authenticity and integrity of each of the following:

 (a)the amount of the transaction and the payee throughout all of the phases of the authentication;

 (b) the information displayed to the payer throughout all of the phases of the authentication including the generation, transmission and use of the authentication code.

 This makes requirements on not just securely transferring an authentication code from a dongle to the bank, but to link it with both the identity and the amount.
 Clearly, this puts greater requirements on the security mechanisms than what can be provided using just a simple dongle.

 Later it became common to use SMS messages for authentication codes, where the user had to re-enter an authentication code sent by SMS in a web browser.
-The number of mobile malware suites which can listen to SMS messages and intercept these kinds of authentication codes probably numbers in the hundreds, if not thousands.
+The number of mobile malware suites that can listen to SMS messages and intercept these kinds of authentication codes probably numbers in the hundreds, if not thousands.

 Authentication with Okay

 The integrity and authenticity of the code blocks are monitored from generation on the server, to being executed, then viewed by the user before the result is transferred back to the server-side.
-Any changes to either the code blocks or to what is viewed by the user triggers a potential invalidation of the transaction or authentication.
+Any changes to either the code blocks or to what is viewed by the user trigger a potential invalidation of the transaction or authentication.

-Our goal for the Okay service is to create a software-only solution which enables single-device security, with potential stronger security than you get with a dongle.
+Our goal for the Okay service is to create a software-only solution that enables single-device security, with potential stronger security than you get with a dongle.
 The fundamental goal is to protect transactions not to simply be sure of the identity of the payer.